-During our 28-day stay in Italy, we spent time in Rome and Tuscany and enjoyed plenty of amazing food along the way.
+During our 28-day stay in Italy, we spent time in Rome and Tuscany and enjoyed plenty of fantastic food along the way.
 It was truly an Italian foodie vacation.
 We walked for miles each day exploring so we never felt guilty because we walked off most of the calories we consumed.
 As Baby Boomers, over 60, we also needed a little time to put our feet up after hours of tromping over cobblestones.
 That’s probably why we stopped at so many restaurants and cafes.
 LOL

 You may also enjoy this post: How to Eat like an Italian to Stay Healthy and Live Well Longer

 Our first evening in Rome we struck gold

 We arrived in the morning after an arduous 4 ½ hour flight from Los Angeles to Philadelphia and another 8 ½ hour flight from Philadelphia to Rome.
 Bags in tow, we took the train from the airport to Termini station. (about 1 hour) When we arrived, we grabbed a cab to the Lirico Hotel, next to the Opera House but it was way too early for check-in.

 We were ravenous and since we had some time to kill, we dropped off our bags and grabbed a nearby gelato at a cafe nearby.
 After one spoonful, I realized I wasn’t in Kansas anymore.
 We walked around a little to get our bearings and then checked in so we could rest and refresh for a while.
 A little later we ventured out again to search for a restaurant for dinner near the hotel.

 We wandered into some back alleyways checking out a few prospects and finally came upon a small trattoria called Ristorante La Forchetta d’Oro le Anna.
 It wasn’t open yet but intuition told us we had to eat there.